πŸ‡ΏπŸ‡¦ Online Trading South Africa

 Breakout Trading

-This strategy focuses on entering trades when prices break key support or resistance levels.
+Entering trades when prices break key support or resistance levels.

 Momentum Trading